Spencer Torkelson Player Props: Tigers vs. Orioles

-The Detroit Tigers and Spencer Torkelson, who went 2-for-3 with a double, a home run and an RBI last time in action, battle Tyler Wells and the Baltimore Orioles at Oriole Park at Camden Yards, Friday at 7:05 PM ET.
+The Detroit Tigers and Spencer Torkelson, who went 0-for-3 last time out, battle Kyle Gibson and the Baltimore Orioles at Oriole Park at Camden Yards, Saturday at 7:05 PM ET.

-In his previous appearance, he collected two extra-base hits (2-for-3 with a double, a home run and an RBI) against the Guardians.
+He had a hitless showing in his most recent game (0-for-3) against the Orioles.

 Spencer Torkelson Game Info & Props vs. the Orioles